jaumecolom/kotlin-clean-rx/README.md

 # Kotlin-Clean-RX

-This project has been created to adapt clean architecture with Kotlin.
+I created this project to adapt clean architecture with Kotlin.
 I am developing apps following this project as a template, and I amb obtaining great results.

-I have used the following libraries:
+Used libraries:
 * [RxJava & RxAndroid][1]
 * [Dagger 2][2]
 * [Retrofit2][3]